 There are several shuttle busses from downtown Calgary and Calgary International Airport but we highly recommend renting a car for your trip otherwise you will find it a bit trickier to explore Banff and visit all of the cool places.

 If you are driving from the west coast, the drive from Vancouver is 850 kilometres and takes over 10 hours without stopping.
 We have driven this route on several occasions and it is a sensational road trip.
 While flying may be the quickest option, a drive through interior BC is amazing if you have the time.
+You can also include Banff as part of an epic road trip through Alberta.

 The final option, which may be the pick of the bunch, is to take the Rocky Mountaineer train that stops in Banff.
 This is not a cheap way to get here but it is one of the world’s best train journeys that will offer almost non-stop jaw-dropping views and is the perfect start to your Banff vacation.